-In exile, Quintana first lived moved to Venezuela and then to Puerto Rico, where he continued working as an architect.
-In 1986 he moved permanently to Miami, Florida where he was a professor in the School of Architecture at Florida International University (FIU) until his retirement in 2010.
+In exile, Quintana first lived in Venezuela and then Puerto Rico, where he continued working as an architect.
+In 1986 he moved permanently to Miami, Florida, where he was a professor in the School of Architecture at Florida International University (FIU) until his retirement in 2010.
 During his time at FIU, Quintana led the "Habana y sus paisajes" (Havana and its landscapes) project as an initiative to develop plans for saving the architectural heritage of Havana and suggesting steps towards developing urban and rural areas during future reconstruction in Cuba.
 Quintana died in Miami in 2011.

 Content and structure elements

 System of arrangement